What is a Sabbatical?

 Organising a sabbatical

 The Diocese of Sheffield makes provision for sabbatical leave for clergy who have served a minimum of ten years in stipendiary ministry.
-Up to six per year may be permitted, with each sabbatical generally expected to last three months.
+A limited number of sabbaticals can be provided, with each one generally expected to last three months.

 The diocesan process for clergy undertaking a sabbatical is broadly as follows:

-- At least nine months before the proposed start date of the sabbatical, the applicant requests an initial conversation with the Director of Ongoing Ministerial Development.
+- At least a year before the proposed start date of the sabbatical, the applicant requests an initial conversation with the Director of Ongoing Ministerial Development.
 This meeting involves sounding out ideas and a possible focus for the sabbatical, along with preliminary guidance about key aspects to consider and possible sources of funding.

-- Following this meeting, the applicant writes a full proposal and submits this to the Director of OMD and to the Bishop of Doncaster.
+- Following this meeting, the applicant writes a draft proposal (about two pages long) and submits this to the Director of OMD.
 This includes details of what is planned, a timetable, draft itinerary and costs, even if only provisional.
+(See ‘Writing a Sabbatical Proposal’ document for guidance on how to do this.)
+After any refinements to the proposal have been agreed, the applicant sends it to the Bishop of Doncaster.

-- If provisional approval is received from the Bishops (which would include likely dates), the applicant initiates a conversation with their Area Dean and Archdeacon about the plans.
+- If approval is received, the applicant initiates a further conversation with their Area Dean and Archdeacon about the plans.
 The applicant begins to arrange cover for key aspects of their work during the period of the sabbatical.

-- The applicant keeps in touch with the Director of OMD, submitting a progress report at least seven months before the proposed start date.
+- The applicant keeps in touch with the Director of OMD, submitting a progress report three months before the proposed start date.

-- If the sabbatical has been finally approved, the Director of OMD arranges payment of a sabbatical bursary just before or during the sabbatical period.
+- The Director of OMD arranges payment of a sabbatical bursary on request from the applicant just before or during the sabbatical period.
 Payment will be up to £825 maximum, depending on what is itemised in the applicant’s budget.